-Q18.
-Can I go back to my home country while on bail?
+(d) Can I go back to my home country if I have been released pending my trial?

 Yes you can, unless the judge has imposed conditions to your release pending trial which make it impossible, such as taking your passport.